 Not interested in a “cookie cutter” cruise?

-We were talking about cruising with friends the other night – and even though we’ve sailed on many cruises, we learned some cool new cruising tips for how to improve your cruise experience.
+And even though we’ve sailed on many cruises, we learned some cool new cruising tips for how to improve your cruise experience.

 Cruising tips to jazz up your cruise

-Some tips might take a little extra planning.
 But it’s worth it to come up with your own customized cruise trip that offers the travel pleasure and experiences you’re seeking.

 1) Pack folding bicycles to pedal around each port

-We love this idea… When our friends Louise and Keith go on a cruise, they take their own folding bicycles with them.
+When our friends Louise and Keith go on a cruise, they take their own folding bicycles with them.
 And they cycle around each port they get off in – sometimes pedaling up to 30 miles a day.
-They’ve enjoyed cruises in New Zealand and the Caribbean this way.

 How to burn off all that great cruise food – and get off the beaten path too!

-We understand some lines like Celebrity Cruises and Norwegian Cruise Line (NCL) allow you to bring your folding bike onboard, but it has to be stored in your stateroom and, of course, can’t be ridden around on the ship.
+We understand other lines like Celebrity Cruises and Norwegian Cruise Line (NCL) allow you to bring your folding bike onboard, but it has to be stored in your stateroom and, of course, can’t be ridden around on the ship.

 If you don’t want to tote your own bicycle with you, some cruise lines (e.g., Windstar Cruises) carry bikes on the ship, which they rent out to guests in port.